 - (A) The single greatest reduction in flaring accompanied steps to improve reliability of the DHT recycle compressor.
-Prior to this work, the DHT was depressured to the flare when its recycle compressor stopped for any reason13.
+Prior to this work, the DHT was depressured to the flare when its recycle compressor stopped for any reason.
 This occurred approximately once or twice each year.
 Hardware and process changes were implemented in 2001 following an extensive study to improve compressor reliability.
 The compressor currently meets the three-year run premise of the DHT.
-Hardware and Process revisions included; - Revisions to design of compressor seals. - ii) Addition of a dedicated seal gas coalescer and seal instrumentation revisions.
+Hardware and Process revisions included; - i) Revisions to design of compressor seals. - ii) Addition of a dedicated seal gas coalescer and seal instrumentation revisions.
 Installed cost of this hardware exceeded \$700,000. - iii) Removing DEA from the upstream contactor to prevent DEA reaching compressor seals. - (B) A flaring event occurred on the DCU flare on March 6, 2008 when the vibration-monitoring module failed on the DCU wet gas compressor causing the compressor to trip.
 The vibration module was replaced in May 2008 and the results of the incident were communicated with appropriate operating and maintenance personnel.
 The module manufacturer completed a detailed failure analysis on the component on June 30, 2008 and as a result replaced some faulty relays. - (C) A flaring event occurred on July 1, 2008 on the DCU flare when both of the flare vapor recovery compressors were out of service.
 One of the two flare compressors had been shut down for planned maintenance when the second compressor had to be shut down due to salt and hydrocarbon plugging of its 3rd stage suction inlet valve.
 The investigation into the plugging revealed that the on-line performance monitoring could be improved to provide earlier indication of salt/hydrocarbon build-up so that pro-active maintenance could take place to ensure reliable operation of both compressors.
 The on-line performance-monitoring program was expanded to evaluate process parameters such as individual stage suction and discharge pressures and temperatures for the compressors rather than solely the machine mechanical indicators such as vibration.
 Limits were set on critical flare compressor properties in the Operations' electronic daily field data collection system.
 These flagged points are sent by operations to the maintenance coordinator for appropriate action.
 This prevention measure was implemented in July 2008. - (D) A flaring event occurred on May 20, 2009 when the DCU wet gas compressor shut down due to failure of a heat exchanger.
 The failure of the heat exchanger resulted in liquid carryover to the wet gas compressor which caused the compressor to shut down.
 The heat exchanger head where the leak occurred was wire wrapped and the bolts tightened to prevent further leaks.
-This prevention measure was completed May 20, 2009 An additional prevention measure to modify facilities to improve liquid removal capability from the lines to the wet gas compressor is scheduled for completion by December 31, 2009 (see Planned Reductions in Section 4).
+This prevention measure was completed May 20, 2009.
+An additional prevention measure to modify facilities to improve liquid removal capability from the lines to the wet gas compressor was completed by June 30 2010.
+This prevention measure was originally scheduled for completion by December 31, 2009 but additional time was necessary for complete evaluation of the technical issues associated with this change which delayed full implementation until June 2010.

-13 The DHT (Distillate Hydrotreater (DHT) is a 2,000# hydrotreater.
+&lt;sup>13 The DHT (Distillate Hydrotreater (DHT) is a 2,000# hydrotreater.
 For process safety, this unit is automatically depressured to the flare system when recycle hydrogen stops for any reason.
 The high flow and temperatures of hydrogen to the flare during emergency depressuring make its recovery infeasible.